jhphillips1029/EngineeringToolbox/README.md

 If you already know basic Python, you should be more or less ready to go; however, if you are still pretty green and don't even know/understand the basics of programming as (hopefully) taught in EMEC203, I have linked some Python tutorials below.

-If you have already taken EMEC203,
+If you have already taken EMEC203, I would recommend seeing the MATLAB to Python Primer below.
+Otherwise, I would recommend following the w3schools Tutorial.

 #### Learning Python